nexiality/documentation/tipsandtricks/IntegratingNexialWithEmail.md

 ```

 Only the `nexial.mailTo` System variable is needed here.
 The rest of the mail settings can remain in data sheets or
 `project.properties`.
-Hence one would only add the "changed" setting in System properties as and when needed.
+Hence, one would only add the "changed" setting in System properties as and when needed.

 ### Email Notification via Gmail